elastic/ecs/rfcs/text/0003-object-field.md

 <!--
 Stage 1: Identify potential concerns, implementation challenges, or complexity.
 Spend some time on this.
 Play devil's advocate.
 Try to identify the sort of non-obvious challenges that tend to surface later.
 The goal here is to surface risks early, allow everyone the time to work through them, and ultimately document resolution for posterity's sake.
 -->
-An object is a very broad categorization, in some situations it may be hard to determine when something should be normalized into this field or another field like `file` or `package`.
-Additionally given the genericness of this field, a lot of finer details about the object may not be represented by this field, but rather addressed in custom key/value pairs nested under this field.
-Also due to the genericness of the field, the `object.type` field becomes rather critical to designate what exactly is represented within this field (e.g. is it a `record` or a `meeting`); some context might be derived from other fields in the event, but that would require some foreknowledge in order to properly search or sort.
+An `object` - as initially proposed - is a very broad categorization, in some situations it may be hard to determine when something should be normalized into this field or another field like `file` or `package`. the **Enterprise Content** terminology seeks to address this by focusing on the non-time series nature of the target documents.
+Additionally given the genericness of this field, a lot of finer details about the object may not be represented by this field, but rather addressed in custom key/value pairs nested under this field. `object.type` conventions will be critical to designate what exactly is represented within this field (e.g. is it a `record` or a `meeting`); some context might be derived from other fields in the event, but that would require some foreknowledge in order to properly search, sort or infer.
 Designating specific acceptable values for `object.type` could minimize any confusion around the object being represented; however that would require specific updates to ECS to support new object "types".

 <!--
 Stage 2: Document new concerns or resolutions to previously listed concerns.
 It's not critical that all concerns have resolutions at this point, but it would be helpful if resolutions were taking shape for the most significant concerns.